ponzu-cms/docs/src/Interfaces/Editor.md

 ### [editor.Mergeable](https://godoc.org/github.com/ponzu-cms/ponzu/management/editor#Mergeable)

 Mergable enables a CMS end-user to merge the "Pending" content from an outside source into the "Public" section, and thus making it visible via the public content API.
 It also allows the end-user to reject content.
-"Approve" and "Reject" buttons will be visible on a the edit page for content submitted.
+"Approve" and "Reject" buttons will be visible on the edit page for content submitted.

 ##### Method Set
 ```go